Universal Psychology Postdoctoral Directory

 Research opportunities

-All residents are involved in a scholarly project over the course of residency, although IRB-approved studies are typically not feasible within the limited time of a traditional residency.
+All residents are involved in a scholarly project over the course of residency that is presented to the Psychology Service at Grand Rounds.
+IRB-approved studies are typically not feasible within the limited time of a traditional residency.
 Occasionally residents are able to join other IRB-approved research projects if they are already in development but this is not common.

 Application Instructions